Meihua35/Autumn-Begonia-Sources/README.md

 # Index of Files here
-- Hellbat's List
+- Roniius' List
-  Autumn Begonia Source Index - Meihua now translate shit for me Roniius's Archive (Catboy Archive)
+  Autumn Begonia Source Index
+  Roniius's Archive (Catboy Archive)
   Norman Smith - Intoxicating Manchuria: Alcohol, Opium, and Culture in China’s Northeast Norman Smith - Empire and Environment in the Making of Manchuria